RedHandsome128/New-Reddit-Redirect/README.md

 1. To use this script, you need to install a browser extension that allows you to run custom JavaScript code on any website.
 Some examples are Tampermonkey, Greasemonkey, or Violentmonkey.
 2. After installing the extension, create a new script and copy the code from this repository into it.
 Save and activate the script.
-3. Enjoy browsing old reddit!
+3. Enjoy browsing new reddit!

-## Feedback and support

-If you have any issues, suggestions, or questions about this script, please feel free to [open an issue](https://github.com/richkmls/old-reddit-redirect/issues)